Lost Killers: Plot

 The film is set in a red-light district of Mannheim, Germany and depicts five illegal immigrants on the fringes of society.

-Georgian Merab (Lasha Bakradze) and Croatian Branko (Misel Maticevic) have trouble finding employment and end up trying to work as paid contract killers.
+Georgian Merab (Lasha Bakradze) and Croatian Branko (Mišel Matičević) have trouble finding employment and end up trying to work as paid contract killers.
 Their first assignment is to kill a Russian businessman (Viktor Benzler) but Merab does not have the stomach for murder.
 Branko also sells drugs in order to earn a living for himself and his dying mother Dusica (Dito Tsintsadze).

 Their lives become intertwined with three other outsiders.

 Carlos, a former martial artist (Elie James Blezes) from Haiti wants to sell one of his kidneys to get enough money to move to Australia.
 He also earns some money as a street musician.
 Lan (Nicole Seelig) from Vietnam who works as a cheap prostitute longs for expensive dental work which would fix her bad teeth.
 Her colleague Maria (Franca Kastein) who was abused as a child dreams of finding her soul-mate.